 You have to get out of the mindset of “I want” because it doesn’t really matter what you want.
 All that matters is what your customers want.

-Start surveying your customers to figure out what they want and more importantly understand why they want it.
-This will help you create a product where customers would be very disappointed if your product or service didn’t exist.
+Start surveying your customers to figure out what they want and, more importantly, understand why they want it.
+This will help you create a product that would be so welcomed by your customers that they would be very disappointed if your product or service didn’t exist.
 Having this will help you make more money.

 3. Money doesn’t solve problems, it causes them